 Admission is open to all qualified applicants without regard to race, gender, creed, color, national origin, age, handicap, or religion.
 Embry-Riddle is authorized under federal laws to enroll non-resident, non-immigrant students entering the United States on an F-1 Student Visa.

-The first step to gaining admission to ERAU-Prescott is by submitting an application to our online system, them submitting the supplemental application information as outlined below:
+The first step to gaining admission to Embry-Riddle Prescott is by submitting an application to our online system, then submitting the supplemental application information as outlined below:

-Foreign credential evaluations are NOT needed for the following students: students who have attended an IB Program, students who have attended a high school with U.S. Regional Accreditation, students who have attended an American International School.
+Foreign credential evaluations are not needed for the following students: students who have attended an IB Program, students who have attended a high school with U.S. Regional Accreditation or students who have attended an American International School.

-The report is considered official only if mailed from the agency directly to the ERAU.
-Embry-Riddle’s preferred foreign credential service is:
+The report is considered official only if mailed from the agency directly to ERAU.
+We accept evaluations from the following agencies:

-Admissions also reserves the right to accept foreign credential evaluations from current members of the National Association of Credential Evaluation Services (NACES), or Association of International Credential Evaluators (AICE).
+ECE, IEE, IERF, Josef Silny & Associates, World Education Services and SpanTran.
+Admissions also reserves the right to accept foreign credential evaluations from current members of the National Association of Credential Evaluation Services (NACES).

-To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, or Cambridge scores.
-The preferred TOEFL score for admissions is 79 (IBT-Internet based).
+To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, Duolingo, Cambridge or EIKEN scores.
+The preferred TOEFL score for admissions is 79 (IBT, internet-based).
 The preferred IELTS score for admission is 6.0.
+The preferred Duolingo score is 105.
 The preferred Cambridge score is 170.
+The preferred EIKEN score is PRE-1.

 For more information about testing dates and locations contact: